Get the most out of your land and investmentSee our case studies

 Side by Side Green Title Subdivision is the preferred method of subdivision in Western Australia.
 The reason for this is...

 Kevin is the Managing Director of My Subdivision Perth and Zenith Surveyors.
-He has been operating in the W.A.
-Land Surveying Field for nearly 14 years.
-Kevin is a qualified Engineering Surveyor with experience across all engineering and residential surveying practices.
+He has been operating in the land surveying & mining industries for over 16 years in W.A.
+Kevin is qualified in Mine Engineering & Land Surveying with experience across various engineering and residential surveying practices.

 Kevin’s dedication to land development has allowed him to help many W.A. residents realise the development potential of their block by successfully subdividing it for them.
-His expertise in land surveying and land subdivision have helped him earn a reputation as a dedicated land development consultant who has a 100% success rate in delivering the outcomes that his clients require.Meet The Rest of The Team
+His expertise in land surveying and land subdivision have helped him earn a reputation as a dedicated land development consultant who has a 100% success rate in delivering the outcomes that his clients require.More about Kevin & Zenith Surveyors

 Was very new to the whole process of subdivision, but Kevin and his team made it easy and comfortable from start to finish.